Skip to content

 Title

-Anacyclus Pyrethrum – 400 mg
+Anacyclus Pyrethrum – 400mg

 Anacyclus pyrethrum, traditionally used in Ayurvedic medicine, has demonstrated potential in enhancing male reproductive functions.
 Studies indicate its efficacy in increasing serum testosterone, luteinizing hormone (LH), and follicle-stimulating hormone (FSH) levels, thereby improving spermatogenesis and overall fertility.